WeiliWw/VirHostMatcher-Net/README.md

                           are required in this mode
       -o OUTPUT_DIR       Output directory
       -n topN             Number of top predictions written to the output files.
-                          All predictions will be output if there is a tie at the highest score.
+                          All predictions will be output if there is a tie in score.
 Default = 1

-### examples
+### Examples

 #### Predict hosts of virus genomes
 ```